ELIGIBILITY AND PROCEDURES

 - For spousal coverage – copy of marriage certificate.

 - For dependent coverage under age 19 – copy of birth certificate(s).
-The birth certificate(s) must show the parent-child relationship.
+The birth certificate(s) must show the parent-child relationship to the insured or his/her spouse.

 - For dependent coverage age 19 to 26 – Dependent Age 19 to 26 Form and a copy of birth certificate.
-The birth certificate(s) must show the parent-child relationship.
+The birth certificate(s) must show the parent-child relationship to the insured or his/her spouse.

 - For former spouse – provide following sections of the legal separation or divorce decree: page with absolute date, health insurance language, signature pages, and former spouse’s address.